nextcloud/all-in-one/reverse-proxy.md

     For this setup, you can use as target `host.docker.internal:$APACHE_PORT` instead of `localhost:$APACHE_PORT`. **⚠️ Important:** In order to make this work on Docker for Linux, you need to add `--add-host=host.docker.internal:host-gateway` to the docker run command of your reverse proxy container or `extra_hosts: ["host.docker.internal:host-gateway"]` in docker compose (it works on Docker Desktop by default).

-    Another option and actually the recommended way in this case is to use `--network host` option (or `network_mode: host` for docker-compose) as setting for the reverse proxy container to connect it to the host network.
+    Another option and **actually the recommended way** in this case is to use `--network host` option (or `network_mode: host` for docker-compose) as setting for the reverse proxy container to connect it to the host network.
 If you are using a firewall on the server, you need to open ports 80 and 443 for the reverse proxy manually.
 By doing so, the default sample configurations that point at `localhost:$APACHE_PORT` should work without having to modify them.

+    You can also not expose the container by setting the `APACHE_IP_BINDING` environment variable to `@INTERNAL` and use as target `nextcloud-aio-apache:$APACHE_PORT`.
+This option could break the domain verification, to keep the proxy must point to `nextcloud-aio-domaincheck:$APACHE_PORT` in case the Apache server is closed.
+A sample configuration is provide for caddy.

     </details>